Roshni260/ISS-Core-Java/README.md

 * Collection: List, Set, Map

 ### JDBC(Java Database Connectivity)
-It is a Java API that is use to connect and exceute the query with database
+It is a Java API that is use to connect and exceute the query with database(Mysql)

 ### File
 It include program to create, write and read a file in java